learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 You can quickly see what this code is doing: it's setting up a **block of code** that will run whenever a `GET` request comes in to the `/hello` path of our application.
-Whatever is **returned** by the block will be send back as the
+Whatever is **returned** by the block will be sent back as the
 response: in this case, it's a string representing some HTML.

 We can also easily define more than one route: